GabrielNobis/GabrielNobis.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 My primary research interests lie in generative diffusion models and their applications in the medical field.
-The main focus of my PhD is to examine the underlying stochastic processes in continuous-time score-based generative models.
+The main focus of my PhD is the underlying stochastic processes in continuous-time score-based generative models.

-Previously, I received my master degree in mathematics from Technical University of Berlin with focud on stochastic processes and machine learning.
+Previously, I received my master's degree in mathematics from Technical University of Berlin with focud on stochastic processes and machine learning.